 (g) If, after hearing, the court orders that the earnings withholding order be modified or terminated, the clerk shall promptly send by first-class mail, postage prepaid, to the employer of the judgment debtor (1) a copy of the modified earnings withholding order or (2) a notice that the earnings withholding order has been terminated.
-The court may order that the earnings withholding order be terminated as of a date which precedes the date of 11 hearing
+The court may order that the earnings withholding order be terminated as of a date which precedes the date of hearing.

-(h) Except as provided in Section 723.106, if the earnings withholding order is terminated by the court, unless the court otherwise orders or unless there is a material change of circumstances since the time of the last prior hearing on the earnings withholding order, the judgment creditor may not apply for another earnings withholding order directed to the same employer with 19 respect to the same judgment debtor for a period of 125 days following the date of service of the earnings withholding order or 60 days after the date of the termination of the order, whichever is later.
+(h) If the earnings withholding order is terminated by the court, unless the court otherwise orders or unless there is a material change of circumstances since the time of the last prior hearing on the earnings withholding order, the judgment creditor may not apply for another earnings withholding order directed to the same employer with respect to the same judgment debtor for a period of 125 days following the date of service of the earnings withholding order or 60 days after the date of the termination of the order, whichever is later.